New in Chargebee: Explore Reveal and understand your payment performance end-to-end.Try Now

 Adding Quick Charges

-You can collect an ad-hoc payment from a customer or a subscription using the 'Create Quick Charge' option.
-This option can be quite useful, especially when you come across scenarios where you have to collect payments from customers for goods or services that are not normally included as a part of their subscription model.
-It can also be used when you want to collect payment for a product or service that is not modeled into your system like a non-recurring addon.
+You can collect an ad hoc payment from a customer or a subscription using the Create Quick Charge option.
+This option is useful when you need to collect payments from customers for goods or services that are not normally included as part of their subscription model.
+It can also be used when you want to collect payment for a product or service that is not modeled into your system, such as a non-recurring addon.

 Adding Quick Charge via UI

-On your Chargebee site, the Create Quick Charge action on the details page of either a Subscription or a Customer can be used to add a quick charge.
+On your Chargebee site, the Create Quick Charge action on the details page of either a subscription or a customer can be used to add a quick charge.

 • Applying to a Customer